learnbyexample/100_page_python_intro/100_page_python_intro.md

 True
 ```

-When applied to strings, the `in` operator performs sub-string comparison.
+When applied to strings, the `in` operator performs substring comparison.

 ```ruby
 >>> fruit = 'mango'